Graduate Program FAQ

 The application deadlines of the School of Engineering and Applied Science can be accessed here.

 Yes you can apply electronically.
 Electronic applications are the only method for applying to the University of Pennsylvania.
 Paper applications are no longer available.
-Please visit:
+Please visit our online application site.

 The Graduate Record Examination (GRE) General Test is required for your Penn application.